BBBase-EHeresy-PPPub/EHeresy/docs/factions/solar_auxilia/index.md

 ### Solar Auxilia Command Structure

-Many Solar Auxilia Detachments have the [Chain of Command] special rule, which limits the Orders they can be issued with unless they are in range of a Detachment with the [Solar Auxilia HQ] (X) special rule.
-These rules can be found in the Special Rules section to the right.
+Many Solar Auxilia Detachments have the Chain of Command special rule, which limits the Orders they can be issued with unless they are in range of a Detachment with the [Solar Auxilia HQ] (X) special rule.
+These rules can be found in the special rules section to the right.

 ### Tank Commander

-Certain Formations and/or Detachments allow a model to be upgraded to a Tank Commander - where applicable, this will be stated in the relevant description.
+Certain Formations and/or Detachments allow a model to be upgraded to a Tank Commander – where applicable, this will be stated in the relevant description.
 A model upgraded to a Tank Commander gains the [Solar Auxilia HQ] (6") special rule and increases its Morale characteristic by 1, to a maximum of 2+.

-Where possible, a model upgraded to a Tank Commander should be clearly visible - this can be done through having an officer in the cupola, a small banner, an alternative paint scheme or similar identifiable method.

 ### Chain of Command

-Detachments with the [Chain of Command] special rule can only be issued an Advance Order unless instructed otherwise.
+Detachments with the Chain of Command special rule can only be issued an Advance Order unless instructed otherwise.
 If an Independent Unit contains only models without this rule, then that Independent Unit can be issued another Order, even if the larger Detachment can only be issued with the Advance Order.

 ### Solar Auxilia HQ (X)

-If a Detachment with the [Chain of Command] special rule has at least one model wholly within the Command Range of a model with the [Solar Auxilia HQ] (X) special rule, it can be issued with any Order it would be eligible to be issued (i.e., First Fire Order, Charge Order, March Order or Advance Order), instead of just an Advance Order.

-A model's *Command Range* is a number of inches equal to the value in brackets noted as part of this special rule.
+If a Detachment with the Chain of Command special rule has at least one model wholly within the Command Range of a model with the Solar Auxilia HQ (X) special rule, it can be issued with any Order it would be eligible to be issued (i.e., First Fire Order, Charge Order, March Order or Advance Order), instead of just an Advance Order.
+A model's 'Command Range' is a number of inches equal to the value in brackets noted as part of this special rule.
 This special rule does not allow a Broken Detachment to be issued an Order other than the Advance Order or Charge Order.

+### Remote Controlled Detonation

+If a model with the Remote Controlled Detonation special rule ends its movement within 12" of a friendly model with the [Commander] special rule, it may detonate.
+When a model detonates, it attacks with all of its weapons that have the [Blast] (3"/5") trait.
+The central hole of the Blast template is placed within 1" of the detonating model – it does no damage to itself (i.e., don't make Hit rolls for the detonating model) and the template does not Scatter.
+Once the effects of the detonation have been resolved, the detonating model is destroyed.

+If a Detachment contains more than one model with this rule, the controlling player can choose which models detonate and which do not, doing so before resolving any detonation.
+Models that detonate are not affected by friendly models that are detonating at the same time.
+Any model that does not detonate is affected if it is under the Blast template as normal.

+In addition, models with the Remote Controlled Detonation special rule are ignored for the purposes of calculating a Formation's Break Point.